Will-Armentrout/Connect-4/README.md

 # Connect-4
-Building Connect 4 game with pygame
+Building Connect 4 game with the Pygame Library.
-Creating an AI bot to play against.
+Creating an AI bot to play against (Haven't Started).